eXamadeus/godaddypy/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Show the command you are running.
+1. Show the command you are running, but do NOT include personal keys.
 2. Show the error you receive from the command.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, provide relevant code snippets.

 **Debugging information (please complete the following information):**
  - OS: [e.g. iOS]:
  - GoDaddyPy Version [e.g. 2.5.1]:

 **Additional context**
 Add any other context about the problem here.